 Kent, South East of England

-With 12 years’ experience within the NHS working in an acute setting Donna is a clinical specialist in the field of Trauma and Orthopaedics; regularly working with cases such as spinal trauma, upper and lower limb fractures, Amputees, polytraumas, fractured neck of femurs and elective surgery such as hip and knee replacements.
+Located in Sandwich, Kent, Donna visits clients across the South East of England.
+Donna has over 15 years’ experience and is a specialist in the field of trauma and orthopaedics.
+She works with clients who have injuries and conditions including spinal trauma, upper and lower limb fractures, amputees, polytraumas, fractured neck of femurs, and elective surgery such as hip and knee replacements.

 Kent, South East of England